Space4HGNN: A Novel, Modularized and Reproducible Platform to Evaluate Heterogeneous Graph Neural Network: Introduction

 However, it is increasingly difficult for researchers in the field to compare existing methods and contribute with novel ones.
-The reason is that previous evaluations are conducted from the model-level sight, and we cannot accurately know the importance of each component due to diverse architecture designs and applied scenarios.
+The reason is that previous evaluations are conducted from the point of view of model-level, and we cannot accurately know the importance of each component due to diverse architecture designs and applied scenarios.
 To evaluate them from the sight of module-level, we first propose a unified framework of existing HGNNs that consists of three key components through systematically analyzing their underlying graph data transformation and aggregation procedures, as shown in Figure~\ref{fig:architecture} (right).
-The first component \emph{Heterogeneous Linear Transformation} is to map features to a shared feature space and common for general HGNNs.
+The first component \emph{Heterogeneous Linear Transformation} is a general operation of HGNNs, which maps features to a shared feature space.
 Summarizing the transformed graphs used in different HGNNs, we abstract the second component \emph{Heterogeneous Graph Transformation} containing relation subgraph extraction, meta-path subgraph extraction, and homogenization of the heterogeneous graph.
 With that, we can explicitly decouple the selection procedure of receptive field and message passing procedure.
 Hence the third component \emph{Heterogeneous Message Passing Layer} can focus on the key procedure involving diverse graph convolution layers.
 As shown in Table~\ref{tab:model}, our framework both categorizes existing approaches and facilitates the exploration of novel ones.